ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Experiments

 \subsection{Distantly Supervised Dataset Construction}

 Following \citet{yao2019docred}, we construct our pre-training dataset leveraging distant supervision from the English Wikipedia and Wikidata.
-First, we use spaCy\footnote{\url{https://spacy.io/}} to perform \textit{Named Entity Recognition}, and then link these entity mentions as well as Wikipedia's mentions with hyper-links to Wikidata items.
-This could obtain the Wikidata ID for each entity.
-After that, the relations between different entities are annotated distantly by querying Wikidata.
-We only keep the documents containing more than $128$ words, $4$ entities and $4$ relational triples.
-In addition, we ignore those entity pairs appearing in the test sets of RE and RC tasks to avoid test set leakage.
-In the end, we collect $1,000,000$ documents (about 1G) in total with more than $4,000$ relations annotated distantly.
-On average, each document contains $186.9$ tokens, $12.9$ entities and $7.2$ relational triples.
-On average, an entity appears $1.3$ times per document.
+First, we use spaCy\footnote{\url{https://spacy.io/}} to perform \textit{Named Entity Recognition}, and then link these entity mentions as well as Wikipedia's mentions with hyper-links to Wikidata items, thus we obtain the Wikidata ID for each entity.
+The relations between different entities are annotated distantly by querying Wikidata.
+We keep the documents containing at least $128$ words, $4$ entities and $4$ relational triples.
+In addition, we ignore those entity pairs appearing in the test sets of RE and QA tasks to avoid test set leakage.
+In the end, we collect $1,000,000$ documents (about 1G storage) in total with more than $4,000$ relations annotated distantly.
+On average, each document contains $186.9$ tokens, $12.9$ entities and $7.2$ relational triples, an entity appears $1.3$ times per document.
+Based on the human evaluation on a random sample of the dataset, we find that it achieves an F1 score of 84.7\% for named entity recognition, and an F1 score of 25.4\% for relation extraction.